-Conflicts of interest must be avoided or managed • Suppliers shall avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work with the Council.
+Conflicts of interest must be avoided or managed

+Suppliers shall avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work with the Council.
 They should not act or take decisions in order to gain financial or other material benefits for themselves, relatives, friends and close associates, other than payment from the Council for the services they are contracted for.
-They shall declare any conflicts of interest and manage the conflict to the benefit of the Council. -- --
+They shall declare any conflicts of interest and share, for agreement, with the Council how they manage the conflict to the benefit of the Council.